Merger of Paris Metro lines 3bis and 7bis: Formation of the bis lines

 Line 3bis used to be part of the extension of Line 3 from Gambetta to Porte des Lilas, which opened on 27 November 1921.
 Line 3bis came into existence on 27 March 1971, when the RATP disconnected the branch ahead of the re-routing of the eastern end of Line 3 from Gambetta to Gallieni.

-Line 7bis used to be a northern branch of Line 7 from Louis Blanc to Pré Saint-Gervais (via a three-station single-track loop), which opened on 18 January 1911.
+Line 7bis used to be a northern branch of Line 7 from Louis Blanc to Pré-Saint-Gervais (via a three-station single-track loop), which opened on 18 January 1911.
 Line 7bis came into existence on 3 December 1967, when the RATP spun off the branch because of its low traffic.

 Navette

-The Navette on the Paris Métro (lit.
-'Shuttle') was a single-track shuttle that operated between Porte des Lilas and Pré Saint-Gervais, using the titular Voie Navette.
+The Navette on the Paris Metro (lit.
+'Shuttle') was a single-track shuttle that operated between Porte des Lilas and Pré-Saint-Gervais, using the titular Voie Navette.
 The shuttle connected Line 7 (at Pré Saint-Gervais) with Lines 3 and 11 (at Porte des Lilas) and had no intermediate stations.

 The shuttle first operated from 27 November 1921 to the outbreak of World War II on 2 September 1939, with a single train running back and forth between the two stations on the Voie Navette.
 After the war, the RATP reopened the shuttle as a prototype rubber-tyred metro line from 13 April 1952 to 31 May 1956, with a single MP 51 car running back and forth as well.

 The shuttle was supposed to be part of the extension of the then-northern branch of Line 7 from Pré Saint-Gervais to Porte des Lilas, where it would meet up with the then-eastern terminus Line 3.
 The planned extension consisted of two connecting tracks, the Voie Navette and Voie des Fêtes, which converged at the new Cinéma platforms at Porte des Lilas.
 The extension also included a new southbound-only station on the Voie des Fêtes, called Haxo.

 Although the CMP completed the connecting lines and the platforms of Haxo and Porte des Lilas, it never fully opened the extension.
 Only the Voie Navette saw passenger service, and Haxo became a notable ghost station.

 Today, the Voie des Fêtes is a service connection between Line 3bis and Line 7bis, and the Voie Navette is part of a small maintenance facility for the MF 88 fleet of Line 7bis.